codeproject/CodeProject.AI-Server/docs/Articles/Simpler NET module creation using improved SDK.md

 await host.RunAsync();
 ```

-You will want to make the SentimentAnalysis a Build Dependency of the Frontend projects so that it is built when the **CodeProject SenseAI Server** is built.
+You will want to make the SentimentAnalysis a Build Dependency of the Frontend projects so that it is built when the **CodeProject.AI Server** is built.

 ### Test it.
-To test this, I created a simple `test.html` page that takes some text, sends it to the **CodeProject SenseAI Server**, and handles and displays the result.
+To test this, I created a simple `test.html` page that takes some text, sends it to the **CodeProject.AI Server**, and handles and displays the result.
 Is's as bare bones as I could make it to show how easy it is to use the new feature.

 ```html
 <!DOCTYPE html>